-First, the 5 Scrum values - Openness, Respect, Commitment, Courage and Focus, align well with the philosophy of Servant Leadership.
+First, the 5 Scrum values - Openness, Respect, Commitment, Courage, and Focus, align well with the philosophy of Servant Leadership.

-It's about your character and behaviours.
+It's about your character and behaviors.
 How you practice what you preach to your people.
 Do you respect your people, show openness while listening to their ideas, display courage in keeping their needs ahead of yours etc.

 Servant Leadership and Scrum Master Role

 The Scrum Master is a Servant-Leader for the Scrum Team – Scrum Guide.
-To encourage Servant Leadership behavior, the Scrum Master role by design, does not have organizational authority or power.
+To encourage Servant Leadership behavior, the Scrum Master role by design does not have organizational authority or power.

 The Scrum Master is not a boss or an alternate title for a manager of the team.

-Absence of organizational power, allows the Scrum Master to establish Psychological safety within the team.
+The absence of organizational power, allows the Scrum Master to establish Psychological safety within the team.
 Which in turn empowers the team members and allows them to self-organize.

 If the Scrum Master possesses organizational power, that limits the chances of establishing a safe environment.

-If you are a Scrum Master who also happens to have organizational authority - aka responsibility of product delivery, the team members reporting in to you, you make financial decisions, you write performance reviews, etc. observe your behavior closely.
+If you are a Scrum Master who also happens to have organizational authority - aka responsibility of product delivery, the team members reporting into you, you make financial decisions, you write performance reviews, etc. observe your behavior closely.

 If asked, will my colleagues and team members say that I serve them?